How can I become a teacher in the Netherlands with a foreign teaching qualification?

 When do I have to apply for certification from DUO?

-There are several education related professions for which you must receive certification of your foreign qualification This can vary per education sector.
-These are mentioned in greater detail below.
+There are several educational professions for which you must receive certification of your foreign qualification.
+This can vary per education sector.
+You can read this article for more information about the Dutch education system.

 Teacher in po, so, vo, mbo and vavo

-If you want to become a teacher at a school in the Netherlands, you must have your teaching qualification certified in most cases.
+If you want to become a teacher at a school in the Netherlands, you must have your foreign teaching qualification certified.
 This applies to the following sectors: primary education (po), special needs education (so), secondary education (vo), post-secondary vocational education and training (mbo) and secondary general adult education (vavo).

-DUO also certifies instructors diploma’s for the mbo sector.
-To clarify this position; instructors supervise students primarily during the practical elements of their education at an mbo school.
+DUO also certifies instructors' diplomas for the mbo sector.
+Instructors supervise students primarily during the practical elements of their studies at an mbo school.
 You may independently provide (parts of) the lessons.
-However, you always do so under the responsibility (but not necessarily under the supervision) of a teacher or a teaching team.
+However, you always do so under the responsibility (but not necessarily under the supervision) of a teacher.
 In the Netherlands there is a specific qualification to become an instructor.
 Should you want to occupy this position in Dutch education, you will need to demonstrate a similar equivalent and have this certified by DUO.

 When do I not have to apply for certification from DUO?

-There are several education related professions for which you do not have to receive certification of your foreign qualification.
+There are several educational professions for which you do not have to receive certification of your foreign qualification.

 Teacher in higher education

-Legally, there is no teaching qualification required to work as a teacher in higher education, which comprises of research universities (universiteit) and universities of applied sciences (hogeschool).
+Legally, there is no formal teaching qualification required to work as a teacher in higher education, which comprises of research universities (universiteit) and universities of applied sciences (hogeschool).
 The universities themselves decide which requirements their teachers have to meet.
-However, Dutch universities have drawn up a quality mark for teachers.
-This so-called Basic Teaching Qualification (BKO) is proof of the didactic competence of teachers at research universities and universities of applied sciences.
+However, Dutch universities have drawn up a quality mark for teachers: Basic Teaching Qualification (BKO).
+This qualification is proof of the didactic competence of teachers at research universities and universities of applied sciences.
 The training is typically offered by the university under which you become employed.

 Educational support staff